-It is not necessary to complete any of the other worksheets in the EGC Workbook at this stage to meet CHFA's requirements.
-The Applicant, however, should keep an electronic copy of the submitted EGC Workbook for use at the Carryover and Final Application stages as updated information is required at these stages as described below.
+It is not necessary to complete any of the other worksheets in the EGC Workbook at thisstage to meet CHFA's requirements.
+The Applicant, however, should keep an electroniccopy of the submitted EGC Workbook for use at the Carryover and Final Application stagesas updated information is required at these stages as described below.

-Step 2 Carryover Application
+Step 21 Carryover Application

+This section applies to projects awarded in 2020 that pursued an advanced pathway.
 Using the EGC Certification Workbook from the Preliminary Application, the Applicant completes the following worksheets: